sahirm/beautiful-jekyll/aboutme.md

 ## Personal

-My interests vary widely in the intellectual persuits so talk me up on anything from ancient history to cutting edge biochemistry and we can talk for hours!
-Privacy and ethical science are also topics dear to me!
+My interests vary widely in the intellectual persuits so talk me up on anything from ancient history to cutting edge biochemistry and we can talk for hours.
+Privacy and ethical science are also topics dear to me.
 And of course if we can do some sort of analysis/visualization out of it then all the better!
-Don't be surprised if my site has wide berth of fields.
+Don't be surprised if my site has a wide berth of fields.

 ## Education